aculab-com/aculab-webrtc/interface.md

 ### string callId()

 Gets the callId used for the call.
 For outgoing calls this may return `undefined` until the onConnecting() callback is being called.
 For incoming calls it is always available.

-### string callUuid()

-Gets the callUuid used for the call.
+This value is exchanged with the remote party and will be the same at each end of the call.

 ### void mute(mic, outputAudio, camera, outputVideo)